mitthrawnuruodo/fed2-js2-shorts/Module 3/nodejs.md

 npm install nodemon --save-dev
 ```

-Installing it locally adds it to your project's package.json file under devDependencies.
+Installing it locally adds it to your project's `package.json` file under devDependencies.

-Install it locally under devDependencies with `npm install nodemon --save-dev`.
+Here, install it locally under devDependencies with `npm install nodemon --save-dev`.

 Also, update the "script" in `package.json`: